apache/druid/distribution/docker/README.md

 DOCKER_BUILDKIT=1 docker build -t apache/druid:tag -f distribution/docker/Dockerfile .
 ```

+> NOTE:
+> Building image on Apple M1 or M2 is not supported.

 ## Run

 1. Edit `distribution/docker/docker-compose.yml` file to change the tag of Druid's images to the tag that's used in the 'Build' phase above.